maxharlow/reconcile/README.md

 <hr>

-#### `individual-names-to-uk-company-officer-ids`
+#### `names-to-uk-company-officer-ids`

-Use [Companies House](https://find-and-update.company-information.service.gov.uk/) to look up a list of individual names and find the ID numbers for each.
+Use [Companies House](https://find-and-update.company-information.service.gov.uk/) to look up a list of names of companies or individuals and find the ID numbers for each.
 Many officers will have multiple IDs associated with them.
 This is limited to bringing back the first 10 pages of matches.

 Parameters:
 * `apiKey` A Companies House [API key](https://developer.company-information.service.gov.uk/manage-applications).
-* `individualNameField` Individual name column.
+* `nameField` Name column.
 * `dateOfBirthField` Date of birth column, in ISO 8601 format.
 If given will use the month and year to filter results.
 Optional.
-* `nonMiddleNameMatch` Match individual name only based on the first and last names.
+* `nonMiddleNameMatch` Match name only based on the first and last names.
 Ignores non-alphabetical differences and titles.
 Optional.
-* `preciseMatch` Match individual name precisely.
+* `preciseMatch` Match name precisely.
 Ignores non-alphabetical differences and titles.
 Optional.

 Produces a CSV including columns:
 * `officerID`